Feeding for margin: Practical feed and forage decisions

 If you’re a dairy farmer or herd manager, don’t miss your chance to learn about reviewing your feed and forage strategy during a sustained period of lower milk prices.

-This webinar is part of a four-part series focused on milk prices, designed to give dairy farmers practical tools and resources to manage their business with confidence.
+This webinar is part of a five-part series focused on milk prices, designed to give dairy farmers practical tools and resources to manage their business with confidence.

 Topics: